20 Buys That Bring Fun Back to School

 Don't ever let your kids forget just how wonderful you think they are.
 These No. 2 pencils are imprinted with gold-foil lettering to remind them to be kind and silly and so much more.

 For scribbling notes to friends and marking homework pages, this set of sticky notes and page markers break up the everydayness of school.
-Your dinosaur lover will get a kick out of sticking these soda-drinking, popcorn-eating T-Rexes throughout his folders and books.
+The uplifting messages and colorful designs on each pad will keep your student motivated and may even make studying more bearable.

 Know Your ABCs